Wonderfall/wonderfall.github.io/content/posts/docker-hardening.md

 As mentioned just above, [user namespaces](https://www.man7.org/linux/man-pages/man7/user_namespaces.7.html) are a solution to ensure root in the container is not root on the host.
 Docker supports user namespaces, for instance you could set the default mapping in `/etc/docker/daemon.json`:

 ```
-{
     "userns-remap": "default"
-}
 ```

-`whoami && sleep 60` in the container will return root, but `ps -fC sleep` on the host will shows us the PID of another user.
+`whoami && sleep 60` in the container will return root, but `ps -fC sleep` on the host will show us the PID of another user.
 That is nice, but it has limitations and therefore shouldn't be considered as a real sandbox.
 In fact, the paradox is that [user namespaces are attack surface](https://lists.archlinux.org/pipermail/arch-general/2017-February/043066.html), and it's common to restrict them to privileged users (`kernel.unprivileged_userns_clone=0`).
-That is fine for Docker with its traditional root daemon, but Podman expects you to let unprivileged users interact with user namespaces that are privileged code.
+That is fine for Docker with its traditional root daemon, but Podman expects you to let unprivileged users interact with user namespaces (so essentially privileged code).

 After ensuring root isn't used in your containers, you should look into setting the `NO_NEW_PRIVS` flag.
 [This Linux feature](https://docs.kernel.org/userspace-api/no_new_privs.html) restricts syscalls such as `execve()` from granting privileges, which is what you want to restrict in-container privilege escalation.
 This flag can be set for a given container in a Compose file: